rubynortheast/dibirails/README.md

 Why dont you take a look at [Rails Validations](http://guides.rubyonrails.org/active_record_validations_callbacks.html) to see the other options available.

 Now we know we have a working database it’s time to set up the web interface.

+Before we start the next section, We will give you a brief overview of Controllers and Routes.

 ## Controllers and Routes